matthewj301/site-stalker/README.md

 3. On the Twilio webpage, select 'get a trial number', copy this number for later

 ## Project Setup
-1. Download this repo somewhere with: git clone https://github.com/matthewj301/site-stalker.git
+1. Download and edit this config file, name it config.yaml https://github.com/matthewj301/site-stalker/blob/main/etc/config.yaml.example
-   - Alternatively, if you can run one of the pre-built container images, just grab the example config in etc/ and edit that
-2. create a file called config.yaml, based off of the config.yaml.example file in the etc/ dir of this project
    - This can be saved anywhere, as long as the path won't change, since we will just pass the docker container a path to the config file
-3. fill in the newly-created config.yaml with:
+2. fill in the newly-created config.yaml with:
    - The sites to monitor, can be as many as you want
    - Twilio information you saved above including the Twilio-generated phone number
    - Your phone number